2025 AGENDA

 5 minute Ted-Talk style presentations where each speaker will highlight one big and new-ish idea ready for primetime in Canada

-Kari Hyde Jenelle Maillet Emily Hogan Jacqueline Wilson Lianne Adair Juli Bishwokarma Kevin Coulson
+Kari Hyde Emily Hogan Lianne Adair Juli Bishwokarma Kevin Coulson Luke Eisen

 2:50 PM - 3:00 PM